ExperimentsHNL/popper-design/overview.md

 ## <a name="ThePlumbing" id="anchor5">The Plumbing ##

-Popper consts of several different pieces.
+# Popper

+The platform consists of four pieces:

+1. **Popper SDK** -- a set of tools based on Unity 3D game engine that the reseacher uses on their local computer to design experiments in the form of short multiplayer games;

+2. **Experiments Library** -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments;

+3. **Researcher Site** -- a website that the researcher uses to launch and monitor online trials based on the experiments available in the **Experiments Library**;

+4. **Player Site** -- a website that players (experimental subjects) use to browse and participate in trials launched by the researchers.

 Below is a diagram showing the architecture of Popper.
 Click <a href="https://github.com/Experiments/popper-design/blob/master/popper_overview.png?raw=true" target="_blank">here</a> for a larger view.

 <a href="https://github.com/Experiments/popper-design/blob/master/popper_overview.png?raw=true" target="_blank">![Popper Overview](https://github.com/Experiments/popper-design/blob/master/popper_overview.png?raw=true)</a>